Halyna Hutchins: Death

 Hutchins was the director of photography on the Western film Rust.
-While working on set near La Cienega, New Mexico preparing for a scene, actor Alec Baldwin discharged a Pietta .45 Colt revolver, injuring director Joel Souza, and fatally wounding Hutchins.
+While working on set near La Cienega, New Mexico, preparing for a scene, actor Alec Baldwin discharged a Pietta .45 Colt revolver, injuring director Joel Souza, and fatally wounding Hutchins.
 She died later that day while being transferred to the University of New Mexico Hospital in Albuquerque.
 The next day Baldwin expressed his shock and sadness at the incident.
 He said he would cooperate with police, and offered support to her family.

 A candlelight vigil at the Albuquerque Civic Plaza organized by local IATSE chapters was held on October 23.
 It drew hundreds of people.
 She is buried at Hollywood Forever Cemetery in Hollywood, California.

-Hutchins' family filed a lawsuit against Baldwin and other crew members of the film Rust alleging that her wrongful death on the set was caused by irresponsible behavior and cost-cutting.
+Hutchins's family filed a lawsuit against Baldwin and other crew members of the film Rust alleging that her wrongful death on the set was caused by irresponsible behavior and cost-cutting.
 The lawsuit was settled for undisclosed sums, with her widower being given a job as executive producer of the film.

-Rust first assistant director David Halls pled guilty to negligent use of a deadly weapon, and received a suspended sentence and six months of probation.
+Rust first assistant director David Halls pleaded guilty to negligent use of a deadly weapon, and received a suspended sentence and six months of probation.
 Halls pleaded no contest to an additional misdemeanor charge of negligent use of a deadly weapon, for which he received a sentence of six months of unsupervised probation, a $500 fine and 24 hours of community service.
 The special prosecutor's office in New Mexico announced the dismissal of involuntary manslaughter charges against Baldwin.
 Rust movie armorer Hannah Gutierrez-Reed waived her right for a preliminary hearing to determine whether or not the criminal charges against her would stand, thus allowing the trial against her to take place.
 A grand jury indicted Baldwin for involuntary manslaughter, and charges against him were refiled.

 A jury found Gutierrez-Reed guilty of involuntary manslaughter, but not guilty of the additional charge of tampering with evidence.
 She was sentenced to 18 months in prison and was released after completing her sentence.
 The case against Alec Baldwin was dismissed with prejudice after the prosecution withheld evidence from the defense.
 Shortly after the criminal case against Baldwin was dismissed, lawyers for Hutchins' widower and parents vowed to seek civil litigation against the actor.